sn-00-x/android-auto-android13/README.md

 ## Android Auto as user app with media apps support on GrapheneOS / Android 13

 This repository provides everything that is needed to add Android Auto support (with media apps support) to GrapheneOS (Android 13).
-However, the patch itself does not rely on GrapheneOS, so it should be possible to make this work on a different OS with slight modifications.
+However, the patch itself does not rely on GrapheneOS, so it should be possible to make this work on a different OS with slight modifications. **If you are looking for an Android 14 patch, see [here](https://github.com/sn-00-x/android-auto).**

 The provided [patch](https://raw.githubusercontent.com/sn-00-x/android-auto-android13/main/frameworks-base.patch) includes compatibility changes and makes it possible to e.g. watch Netflix on your car screen with the help of Screen2Auto while restricting it's permissions when not connected to a head unit.
 Furthermore the repo includes optional custom built Google Search App and Google Speech Services stubs.